History

 America

-In 1982, reggae was breaking in the United States in the wake of Bob Marley's death the previous year.
-The Twinkle Brothers arrived in Los Angeles for their first American dates.
-At the Roxy on Sunset Strip, before anything was set up, reggae archivist Roger Steffens ran onto the stage.
-He had been collecting and broadcasting Jamaican music for years and knew exactly who had just walked in.
+In 1982 reggae was breaking in the United States in the wake of Bob Marley's death the previous year, and the Twinkle Brothers arrived in Los Angeles for their first American dates.
+At the Roxy on Sunset Strip, before the band had finished setting up, the reggae archivist Roger Steffens, who had been collecting and broadcasting Jamaican music for years, ran onto the stage; he knew exactly who had just walked in.
 John Belushi was in the crowd that night.

-The audience that turned up surprised them.
-People had been following from a distance — UCLA students, West Coast reggae faithful.
+The audience surprised them.
+UCLA students and West Coast reggae faithful had been following the records from a distance for years.
 "When Twinkle Brothers came back," Norman has recalled, "they said: I never knew you were so great."
-They were booked for further dates: the Country Club, the Olympic Auditorium, venues where the bass response of the PA had become part of the legend of the night.
+Further dates followed at the Country Club and the Olympic Auditorium, venues whose PA bass response had become part of the legend of the night.

 Among those watching and writing about it was a young cartoonist working as an arts and music critic for the LA Reader.
-Matt Groening — who would later create The Simpsons — was a regular attendee at Twinkle Brothers shows during this period and covered them in print more than once.
-His reviews captured the energy of what was happening: roots reggae landing in Los Angeles with a force that surprised people who thought they already understood it.
+Matt Groening, who would later create The Simpsons, was a regular at Twinkle Brothers shows during this period and covered them in print more than once.
+His reviews captured the energy of what was happening: roots reggae landing in Los Angeles with a force that surprised people who thought they had it figured out.
 "Fans who had only heard the records," he wrote, "were surprised by the group's intensity and wit."
-That dispatch was filed from a show the year after the Roxy debut — by which point, the Twinkle Brothers had already become a fixture.
+That dispatch was filed from a show the year after the Roxy debut, by which point the Twinkle Brothers had become a fixture on the West Coast circuit.

-Booked for Reggae Sunsplash in August 1982, the Twinkle Brothers took the stage at Jarrett Park, Montego Bay—Sunsplash at its height, the centre of world reggae.
+Booked for Reggae Sunsplash in August 1982, the Twinkle Brothers took the stage at Jarrett Park, Montego Bay, Sunsplash then at its height as the centre of world reggae.
 They had returned to Jamaica as an international act, recognised at home after years on the road as working musicians.
-It would be the last time they performed there—and the footage remains.
+It would be the last time Norman performed in Jamaica; the footage remains.

 England

-Since 1975, Norman had been making regular trips to England.
-Records were already moving there through Carib Gems, and there was a market he could feel from Jamaica — people writing letters, music getting pirated, word coming back.
-In 1976 he arrived with four songs.
-A DJ known as Sir Lee connected him to Virgin Records, then a young independent operating out of Portobello Road.
-He played to a room of around ten people, including Simon Draper and Richard Branson.
-"Love" came next, a 10-inch that became the first 10" reggae record released in England.
+Norman had been making regular trips to England since 1975.
+Records were already moving there through Carib Gems, and the British market was something he could feel from Jamaica: letters arriving, songs being pirated, word coming back.
+In 1976 he flew over with four songs.
+A DJ known as Sir Lee connected him to Virgin Records, then a young independent operating out of Portobello Road, and he played to a room of around ten people that included the label's co-founders Simon Draper and Richard Branson.
+"Love" came next, the first 10-inch reggae record released in England.

-Virgin ran three deals with Norman in total, the third being the best.
-Their reggae operation, working through the Frontline imprint, brought the Twinkle Brothers to an audience that surprised some people but not Norman.
-The punk generation drawn to roots was the same generation buying Sex Pistols records, and Virgin put them on the same compilation albums.
+Virgin ran three deals with Norman in total, the third the best of them.
+Their reggae operation, working through the Frontline imprint, brought the Twinkle Brothers to an audience that surprised some people but not Norman: the punk generation drawn to roots was the same one buying Sex Pistols records, and Virgin put them on the same compilation albums.
 The Sex Pistols, the Twinkle Brothers, and the Gladiators all on one record.
-"Just like the skinheads loved ska, the punks loved roots," Norman noted.
-Virgin released "Praise Jah" and "Countrymen", gave the Twinkle Brothers five sessions across the decade, and then closed their reggae operation entirely.
-When the contract ran out, Norman put out music on his own Twinkle label — first established in Jamaica in 1971, now reactivated in England.
-In 1980 they toured with Inner Circle.
-The first dedicated UK tour came in 1981.
+"Just like the skinheads loved ska, the punks loved roots," Norman has noted.
+Virgin released "Praise Jah" and "Countrymen", gave the band five sessions across the decade, then closed their reggae operation entirely.
+When the contract ran out, Norman put out music on his own Twinkle label, first established in Jamaica in 1971 and now reactivated in England.
+They toured with Inner Circle in 1980, and the first dedicated UK tour came in 1981.

 After America and Sunsplash, Norman made England his permanent home.
-His friendship with Jah Shaka by then went back years.
-Shaka, born Neville Powell in Clarendon Parish, Jamaica, ran the most significant sound system operation in British reggae history out of South East London.
-His dances had become a kind of institution.
-Followers included people from Public Image Ltd and the Slits, and his influence ran forward into jungle, drum and bass, and dubstep.
-NME journalist Vivien Goldman described a Shaka dance in 1981: "When the other sounds had done with their boasting and toasting, there would come a discreet hiss from the corner, and Shaka would mutter a title, and the walls seemed to be tumbling down around your ears."
+His friendship with Jah Shaka went back years by then.
+Shaka, born Neville Powell in Clarendon Parish, Jamaica, ran the most significant sound system operation in British reggae history out of South East London; his dances had become a kind of institution, his followers including members of Public Image Ltd and the Slits, his influence carrying forward into jungle, drum and bass, and dubstep.
+The NME journalist Vivien Goldman described a Shaka dance in 1981: "When the other sounds had done with their boasting and toasting, there would come a discreet hiss from the corner, and Shaka would mutter a title, and the walls seemed to be tumbling down around your ears."
 He ran the Culture Shop in New Cross, a community hub combining a record store, Caribbean food, and a Rastafari hair salon.
-The Twinkle Brothers were part of his regular selection; Norman a constant presence at his dances.
-The two collaborated in the early 1980s on "Revelation 18", a landmark of UK roots.
-When Polish radio journalist Władek Kliszcz came to London in 1986 seeking Jamaican artists, it was at Jah Shaka's shop that he and Norman first met.
-That same year, Norman took up residency in the UK.
+The Twinkle Brothers were part of his regular selection, Norman a constant presence at his dances.
+The two collaborated in the early 1980s on "Revelation 18", a landmark of UK roots reggae.
+When the Polish radio journalist Władek Kliszcz came to London in 1986 looking for Jamaican artists, it was at the Culture Shop that he and Norman first met.
+Norman took up UK residency the same year.

 Poland: An Unlikely Meeting of Cultures

 Norman Grant was born in 1950.
 When he was ten or eleven, the cheapest shoes available in Jamaica, strong durable leather, were made in Poland.
-He would not visit the country until he was thirty-eight.
+He would not set foot in the country until he was thirty-eight.

-Władek Kliszcz worked for Polish state radio and came to London in 1986 on holiday, aware that Jamaican artists had been settling in England.
-He found Norman through Jah Shaka's network and delivered a simple message: the Twinkle Brothers were popular in Poland.
-Come.
-What Norman found when he arrived in 1988 was a country still under Communist rule, Solidarity live in the streets, soldiers at the airport, and young people cheering from the pavements as their car moved through the city.
-The studio was another matter entirely: a 24-track facility for £1.20 an hour, compared to £24 or more in England.
+Kliszcz worked for Polish state radio and came to London in 1986 on holiday, aware that Jamaican artists had been settling in England.
+He found Norman through Jah Shaka's network and delivered a simple message: the Twinkle Brothers were popular in Poland; come.
+What Norman found when he arrived in 1988 was a country still under Communist rule, Solidarity live in the streets, soldiers at the airport, and young people cheering from the pavements as the car moved through the city.
+The studio was another matter: a 24-track facility for £1.20 an hour, against £24 or more in England.
 Norman made eight albums.
-He was paid in millions of złoty, which couldn't be taken out of the country, so he bought leather coats, seventeen of them, at five złoty apiece, loaded three suitcases, and sold them in London for £75 to £85 each.
+He was paid in millions of złoty that could not be taken out of the country, so he bought leather coats, seventeen of them at five złoty apiece, loaded three suitcases, and sold them in London for £75 to £85 each.
 "If I never count millions again," he said in 2023, "I've counted millions in Poland."

-An earlier visit had produced something else: an underground LP released in 1984 with the Solidarity logo on the cover, pressed outside official channels and circulated through the networks keeping the movement going.
+An earlier visit had produced something else: an underground LP released in 1984 with the Solidarity logo on the cover, pressed outside official channels and circulated through the networks keeping the movement alive.

 Kliszcz also introduced Norman to Trebunie-Tutki, a family band from Zakopane in the Tatra Mountains who played traditional Polish highland music.
-Norman and Dub Judah travelled there and lived with the family for a week, eating together, sleeping there, rehearsing daily.
-A sixteen-year-old named Anna served as translator.
-At Spirit Studio in Zakopane, ganja growing in the garden outside, Norman told Judah exactly how they were going to approach it.
-"We have to create our OWN beat.
+Norman and the bassist Dub Judah travelled there and lived with the family for a week, eating, sleeping, and rehearsing in the house, a sixteen-year-old named Anna serving as translator.
+At Spirit Studio in Zakopane, ganja growing in the garden outside, Norman told Judah how they were going to approach the recording: "We have to create our OWN beat.
 Don't follow them."
-They laid bass and drum first, and brought the violins in after.
+They laid bass and drum first, then brought the violins in.
 They made four albums together.
-The Twinkle Brothers were number one on Polish radio, above Michael Jackson.
-The TVP documentary "Higher Heights" filmed them in Zakopane in 1992 (the album of the same name came out the following year); the feature "Girl Guide" followed in 1995.
-In 2006 they went back and picked up a Gold record.
+The Twinkle Brothers went to number one on Polish radio above Michael Jackson; the TVP documentary "Higher Heights" filmed them in Zakopane in 1992 (the album of the same name followed the next year), and the feature "Girl Guide" came out in 1995.
+They returned in 2006 and picked up a Gold record.

 The money Norman accumulated in Poland funded the purchase of his London recording studio in 1995.
 "Even that," he has said, "is another memory for Poland."